 The best option depends on what you are trying to control.

-That is the honest takeaway from the current market.
-Hashavshevet does have invoice scanning now, so the decision is no longer about filling a complete product gap.
-It is about deciding how much control you want over extraction, review, and import.
+Hashavshevet does have invoice scanning now, so the decision is no longer about filling a complete product gap, and teams running Priority ERP face a similar vendor-neutral scanning decision with comparable trade-offs.
+Start with the control point you need.
 If your team needs structured export, custom fields, and a verification step before posting, adding invoice data extraction software for Hashavshevet workflows to the process can be the more practical route.

 Extract invoice data to Excel with natural language prompts